Set in 50s New York this twist-perfect thriller sees Edward Norton play a private eye who learns to use his Tourette's to avenge his hero

 Surely Frank would have rooted for Lionel, his ‘motherless Brooklyn’, to get a winning hand at last.

 A private eye with Tourette’s and OCD must solve the murder of his boss and hero to earn the respect of his colleagues – and try to save the woman he loves.

 Lionel to developer Moses Randolph: “That gumshoe was my friend and that girl is the only reason you are breathing.”

 It’s already been called an East Coast Chinatown.
 In this 50s New York neo-noir tale of murder and corruption, Edward Norton turns in a sympathetic, nicely-understated performance as private eye Lionel … to go along with his other exemplary roles on the movie as director, screenwriter and producer.
 Strong celebrity cast, twisty plot and lush soundtrack.

-Motherless Brooklyn is out officially on December 6 and will return to Eden Court Cinema.
-Look out for details.
+Motherless Brooklyn is out officially on December 6 and will return to Eden Court Cinema Friday to Thursday, January 3 to 9.